Mandolin Heaven

 So I took things into my own hands and tracked down Fylde Guitars, discovering that they were based in Penrith, only about 20 miles down the road from Carlisle.

-Anyway, to cut to the point, I was out there yesterday and have bought myself a Fylde Single Malt Touchstone Mandolin.
-The Single Malt version is actually made:
+Anyway, to cut to the point, I was out there yesterday and have bought myself a Fylde Single

 “…from timbers reclaimed from the Scotch Whisky trade.
 The top is built up from sections of Oregon pine from a washback vessel from the Talisker distillery on the Isle of Skye.
 This vessel held hot spirit continually for around forty years before the timber came to Fylde.
 The back and sides are quartered oak from salvaged single malt Whisky casks, which have been soaked in maturing alcohol first in America or Spain, then in Scotland, for perhaps ten years before reaching our workshop.
 The neck and fingerboard are made from sections of both timbers.
 These timbers seem to suit mandolins remarkably well, adding a deep and mature nature to the sound.”